signalcdn/16PF/README.md

 **MVP Description**

 Ironhack's Data Analytics bootcamp consists of 8 weeks of instruction, and 1 week to complete a final project.
 I aim to maximize both the personal interest in my project and the subsequent value should it yield opportunity.
+The potential audience of this project is a recruiter, so I will acknowledge that.

 **MVP Acceptance Criteria**